Langzzzzzz/LAN-Encrypted-chatting-system/README.md

         - One thing to notice, if you want to run program again, you need to wait for one minutes, because it takes about ont minutes for the OS to release the port.

+Purpose:
+        Timmy and Harold has been locking up in seperate cells, they want to send secret message between each other.

+Files:
+        a4.c
+        a4-util.o
+        Makefile
+        README.txt

+Operating System Tested:
+                Linux(COMP24xx-F18)

 ##Here is a sampel run
 ![alt text](sampleRun.png)